c5shen/CS125Fall20QuizPrep/week15/week15.md

   Linear search is O(n) and much better in almst every case.
 Binary research is O(log n) but sorting is O(n log n) making the overall complexity of the other approach O(n log n).
 However if you're lucky and the array is nearly sorted then this might be faster.
 Also if you have to search lots and lots of times it might be better to sort once so that each time the search can be more efficient.
 </details>

 3. Write a program that sums the left most value and the right most value of a tree.
 What is the Big O complexity of this?
+Can you do this iteratively and recurisvely?

 ### Generics
 1. What is a classic usage of generic in Java (_Hint: you put items in it, you can extend it or shrink it, ..._)?